SimulPiscator/AirSane/README.md

 A rule either begins with "allow" to allow access, or "deny" to deny access.
 Separated with white space follows a single IP address, or a range of IP addresses in the form "192.168.0.0/16" where the number after the slash character defines the number of nonzero bits in the mask used to compare addresses.
+Alternatively, a rule may specify a network interface from which local addresses and netmasks are taken: "local on eth0" or "local on *" to use all existing network interfaces.

 ## Troubleshoot